CppKorea/CppCoreGuidelines/sections/appendix/DIscussion.md

 Prevent leaks.
 Leaks can lead to performance degradation, mysterious error, system crashes, and security violations.

+**Alternative Formulation**:
-**Alternative formulation**: Have every resource represented as an object of some class managing its lifetime.
+Have every resource represented as an object of some class managing its lifetime.

 ##### Example